-TIf you want to focus on the future development and potential of the company, then our Growth Strategy is right for you.
-The current stock price is of less importance, as good company growth in comparison to the competitors promotes your return.
-Even in times of bad growth, you profit when your business grows more or shrinks less than your competitors.
+If you want to focus on the future development and potential of the company, then our Growth Strategy is right for you.
+The current stock price is of less importance, as good company growth in comparison to the competitors will drive returns.
+Even in times of poor macro-economic growth, you profit when your stock pick grows more or shrinks less than your competitors.

 "If a company can show nice consistent earnings for four or five years I don't care whether it makes broomsticks or computer parts." - Martin Zweig

-Compared to investors who rely on the value strategy, you rely on stocks that have strong growth potential.
-Your stock may be traded at a more expensive price today, but growth will increase its value and create profit for the future.
-Typical companies, which are expected to grow at a high rate, are often young companies in rapidly growing industries, e.g. New Technology.
+Compared to investors who rely on the Value strategy, you rely on stocks that have strong growth potential.
+Your stock may be traded at a higher price today, but growth will increase its value and create profit for the future.
+Companies expected to grow at a high rate are often young companies in rapidly growing industries, e.g. New Technology.

 Metrics of the growth strategy